 Marketing is like any other business investment.
 You need to gauge the risk against the cost and potential gain to make an educated decision where you invest funds to grow your business.
 The key is to balance risk and potential return.

 Keep these 4 points in mind when diversifying your marketing investment:

-- Keep in mind online marketing is necessary for any business.
+- Keep in mind digital marketing is necessary for any business.
 Even word-of-mouth referrals vet potential vendors online before deciding.

 - There is no single marketing tactic that will work alone to drive business or build your brand.
-Dovetail your investment to ensure you vary your tactics as much as necessary to ensure you get the response you need.
+Dovetail your investment to ensure you vary your tactics to get the response you seek.

 - Digital marketing does not remove the need for any traditional media, but it can enhance and supplement it.
 All strategies, online and offline, need to dovetail as far as buyer persona, geography, message, timeline and goals.

 - Invest in your marketing to meet competition, market trends, requirements and best-practices of the media you are targeting as well as your business goals.